bluekitchen/btstack/doc/manual/docs/how_to.md

 ### Non-volatile memory (NVM) directives {#sec:nvmConfiguration}

 If implemented, bonding information is stored in Non-volatile memory.
 For Classic, a single link keys and its type is stored.
-For LE, the bonding information contains various values (long term key, random number, EDIV, signing counter, identity, ...)Often, this implemented using Flash memory.
+For LE, the bonding information contains various values (long term key, random number, EDIV, signing counter, identity, ...)
+Often, this is implemented using Flash memory.
 Then, the number of stored entries are limited by:

 <!-- a name "lst:nvmDefines"></a-->
 <!-- -->